Follow TV Tropes

 • Headbutting Heroes: Averted during the final Janeway/Seven confrontation in Cargo Bay 2.
 Unlike in "Prey", this time Seven does understand Janeway's perspective, and steps aside to allow the captain to destroy Omega.

-• Holy Grail: Omega is actually said to be this for the Borg.
+• Holy Grail: Janeway calls Omega this for the Borg.
+Seven doesn't get the reference.

 • Hyperspeed Escape: When pursued by sublight spacecraft, Voyager can't flee because of the damage from the Omega explosion.
-They escape the region Just in Time to detonate the Omega particles.
+They escape the region Just in Time to detonate the Omega particles and jump to warp.

 • In Harm's Way: Janeway would rather go on a Suicide Mission than put Voyager's crew at risk.
-Fortunately Chakotay convinces her to at least bring the senior officers into the problem.
+Fortunately Chakotay convinces her to at least bring the senior officers into the problem; however, this also leads to them realizing they'll need Voyager itself to pull off the mission.

 • Insufferable Genius: Seven effortlessly completes the kal-toh game Harry has been working on all night, saying it's "elementary spatial harmonics".
-Kim asks what Seven needs the rest of them for, only to get a Meaningful Look from Seven.
+Kim asks what Seven needs the rest of the crew for, only to get a Meaningful Look from Seven.
 "Forget I asked."

 Seven of Nine: The modifications require several complex calculations.
 Assist me.